 Accelerating the investigation of compromised credentials with SOAR

-One of the most common attacks targeting cloud environments is comprised credentials.
+One of the most common attacks targeting cloud environments is compromised credentials.
 As an organization, you may be seeing a multitude of events that could indicate compromised credentials, but each of these events requires varying levels of triage and investigation before you can ultimately respond to them.
 Combine that work with everything else your team is balancing, and it’s easy to see how these types of incidents fall through the cracks.

 To illustrate how SOAR can accelerate your team’s response time to this kind of attack, we’ll look at an automated workflow that leverages the new integration between Rapid7’s security orchestration and automation (SOAR) solution, InsightConnect and AWS’s Security Hub.